7 DAY HS DIET KICKSTART

 - Dairy Products contain Casein, whey and a hormone called a DHT, which can all contribute to the blockage and eventual rupture of the hair follicle and set the inflammatory response into action.

-- High Sugar foods:simple carbohydrates like refined sugar cause blood sugar levels to spike and a surge of insulin in the blood.
-This along with other hormones being released and unbalanced leads to systemic inflammation in the body.
+- High Sugar foods:simple carbohydrates like refined sugar cause blood sugar levels to spike.
+This can contribute to systemic inflammation in the body.

 - Brewer’s Yeast: In a recent study 12 people were given a food intolerance test and found to have a specific immunology IgG reaction to brewer’s yeast and wheat.
 Removing brewer’s yeast from their diets had a significant impact on HS severity and when it was reintroduced, HS symptoms returned.